 Carrots will take about 20-30 minutes to bake under a a temperature of 400℉.

-Depending on the size of the carrots, how soft or crunchy you prefer your carrots, it may take shorter or longer to bake.
+Depending on the size of the carrots, how soft or crunchy you prefer your carrots, roasting time may vary.

 Check at the 20 minute mark to see if roasted whole carrots have reached desired doneness, and bake for longer if needed.

-After they are done, roasted whole carrots should be soft enough to slice easily with a knife, but still produce a slight crunch when you bite into it.
+After they are done, roasted whole carrots should be fork tender, and soft enough to slice easily with a knife, but still produce a slight crunch when you bite into it.

 Carrots should be coated in a sweet and savory glaze infused with the scent of fresh thyme.